Lonero-Team/hashbolt/docs/reference/encryption.md

 # Encryption and Cryptography Schemes

 The cryptography and encryption scheme of HashBolt is fairly complex in order to maximize security.
 Everything is built in a way where you don't have to trade-off security for optimization or speed and vice versa.
-Overtime, the encryption scheme will become more optmized and algorithmically efficient.
-As memtioned in a previous section, we do utilize mutliple pathwalls in regards to our cryptography.
+Over time, the encryption scheme will become more algorithmically efficient and optimized.
+As mentioned in a previous section, we utilize multiple pathwalls in regards to our cryptography.